epfl-ada/ada-2022-project-robopros/README.md

 ## Abstract

-Cinema has made its debute in the late 19th century [1] and has become a multibillion dollar industry, distributed over many different countries, and therefore made subject to distinct cultures and trends.
+Cinema made its debut in the late 19th century [1] and has become a multibillion-dollar industry, distributed over many different countries, and therefore made subject to distinct cultures and trends.
 Using the CMU Movie Summary Corpus, a collection of 42.306 movie plot summaries extracted from Wikipedia, aligned with movie and character metadata, we take a trip through time to take a look at these trends and how they have (or have not) differed across the world.
-We will analyze movies from some of the largest film industries - namely United States, India, United Kingdom, Japan, and France [2] - from the 1950s to 2010s.
+We will analyze movies from some of the largest film industries - namely the United States, India, United Kingdom, Japan, and France [2] - from the 1950s to the 2010s.
-More specifically, we will look from two different perspectives, the movies themselves and the actors that portray in them.
+More specifically, we will look from two different perspectives, the movies themselves and the actors that portray them.
-This will give us an insight on whether the industry is converging due to globalization, or if each industry is able to keep their identity.
+This will give us an insight into whether the industry is converging due to globalization, or if each industry can keep its identity.

 ## Research questions